Structures

 If subarrays of edges are not increasing or if any of them has length less than 2, LenaValueError is raised.

-Programmer’s note
+Developer’s note

 Add a histogram other to this one.

 For each bin, the corresponding bin of other is added.
-It can be multiplied with weight.
-For example, to subtract other, use weight -1.

 fill(coord, weight=1)[source]